Hadouken! (band): Every Weekend (2011–2014)

 On 18 April 2011, Hadouken! signed to independent label Ministry of Sound with whom they released two singles 'Bad Signal' and 'Parasite'..

 On 12 April 2012, Zane Lowe premiered the band's new single "Parasite" on his BBC Radio 1 show and it was made available as on their website as a free download soon after.
 The remixes were revealed on their official Soundcloud page.

 On 12 June 2012, Zane Lowe gave "Bad Signal", their new single, released 5 August 2012, its first play, on his BBC Radio 1 show.

 On 17 August 2012, the band supported Example alongside DJ Fresh at the iTunes Festival.
 They performed a new track "Daylight" for the second ever time live, produced by Drumsound and Bassline Smith alongside a mixture of new and old tracks.

 On 27 December 2012, the band announced that their third studio album will be called 'Every Weekend' and will be released through their own label 'Surface Noise Recordings'.
 The group made an appearance in 2012 on Feed Me's "Trapdoor" and James provided vocals for KillSonik's song "Slaughterhouse" this year.

 On 22 January 2013, Hadouken! released a follow-up video to 'People Are Awesome', titled 'People Are Awesome 2013'.
 The video featured the track 'Levitate' taken from the album 'Every Weekend'.
 'People Are Awesome 2013' was the number one most watched video on YouTube around the world, gaining 20 million views in its first week.
 The video currently has over 100 million views on YouTube, making it more successful than the first 'People Are Awesome' viral, which currently sits at 66 million views.

-The track 'Levitate' went on to gain a top 2 position in 3 territories, and a top position 40 in 28 countries.
-It entered the UK Singles Chart at number 97.
+The track 'Levitate' went reached the 69th place in the billboard charts and reached the Top 10 iTunes charts in the US, UK, Canada and Australia. and 87th in UKs OCC single charts.

-The album Every Weekend was released on 18 March 2013.
+The album Every Weekend was released on 18 March 2013 and peaked at 35th rank in OCC single charts in the UK.

 Hadouken! also featured on Loadstar's song "Boa" from the album Future Perfect and Tom Swoon & Paris Blohm's single "Synchronize".

 Hiatus (2014–present)

 On 10 November 2014, Hadouken! announced their hiatus through Facebook.
 James Smith has continued to feature on various songs by other artist under the name James Hadouken.
+Meanwhile Daniel & Chris Rice as well as Nick Purcell continued to play in the band Cast of Lions.

 On 25 December 2019, the remix of "Oxygen" was played in the closing scene of Canadian sitcom, Letterkenny, Season 8, Episode 1, "Miss Fire".

 From February to April 2023, a series of previously unreleased singles appeared on streaming platforms.
 Those songs were "Bounce (Myspace Version)", "Girls" and "Superstar (Myspace Version)".